yaseen-naseer/futsal/README.md

 - Real-time game dashboard with configurable teams, timer, and match presets
 - Dark mode styling that adapts to system preferences
 - Animated transitions for scores, timer, and live indicators
-- Route-based views for dashboard, scoreboard, statistics, and overlays
+- Route-based views for dashboard, scoreboard, and statistics
 - Progressive Web App (PWA) support so the app can be installed on devices
 - Detailed stats tracker with shot accuracy, cards, and corner tracking
 - Customizable keyboard shortcuts for switching ball possession